Heavy, wet snow causes power outages, road closures

 “We’ve got crews out.
 We’ve had crews out the whole time.
 We’ve got a lot of equipment, and it’s just a function that moving that much snow, it’s heavy and it’s wet.
 Everybody’s seen that now trying to scoop your own sidewalk, and it takes a lot of equipment trying to break open some of those drifts.
 Our trucks can push a lot of snow, but some of those have drifted and when that snow gets wind-driven it gets crusted over and you’ve pretty much got to use the rotary plows to cut through it rather than just push it over.”

-Over the next few days, Brothers said there was a chance of another inch or so of snow Monday night and a possibility of more Tuesday night.
-Through the week, temperatures are expected to warm into the 50s to near 60 by the weekend with dry conditions.
+Over the next few days, Brothers said there was a chance of another inch or so of snow Monday night and a possibility of more Tuesday night, but through the week, temperatures are expected to warm into the 50s to near 60 by the weekend with dry conditions.